crytic/building-secure-contracts/not-so-smart-contracts/substrate/arithmetic_overflow/README.md

 The sender of the extrinsic can exploit this vulnerability by causing `update_sender` to underflow, which artificially inflates their balance.

-**Note**: This toy example has additional issues like the fact that that there is no check whether the `sender` has enough tokens to transfer `amount`.
-However, for the sake of simplicity, this example is sufficient.
+**Note**: Aside from the stronger mitigations mentioned below, a check to make sure that `sender` has at least `amount` balance would have also prevented an underflow.

 # Mitigations
 - Use `checked` or `saturating` functions for arithmetic operations.